Camera Shutter Configuration¶

 The actual values needed for servo/relay settings depends on what hardware is used to send the shutter signal to the camera.
 The following topics describe the hardware setup and configuration settings for a number of specific cameras/camera types:

-- Camera Shutter Tutorial using Stratosnapper - shows how to connect to a camera with an IR interface.
+- Camera Triggering using Stratosnapper - shows how to connect to a camera with an IR interface.
 The Stratosnapper can also be used to connect to cameras using other cables and protocols

 - Camera Shutter with Relay and CHDK on APM - shows how to set up a relay port to send a signal to a Canon camera running CHDK (on APM2.x)